atugman/IBM-Cloud/Labs/Python/P1-Dictionaries/guide.md

 ## Create our environment

-Let's start by creating a simple Python environment that we can work in.
+Let's start by creating a simple Python 'environment' that we can work in.

+> 'Environment' in this case simply refers to a directory on our local machine.
+For managing complex environments with numerous Python packages, my preferred tool is [conda](https://anaconda.org/anaconda/conda). [venv](https://docs.python.org/3/library/venv.html) is a fantastic tool as well.
+For the purposes of this lab, a simple directory on our machine will suffice as our 'environment.'

-Execute the following commands in your terminal to create our .py file:
+Execute the following commands in your terminal to create your .py file:

 ```bash
 mkdir dictionaries_lab && cd dictionaries_lab